Why I swear by fresh beetroot and carrot juice twice a week?

-The Recipe- Take a medium size beetroot.
+The Recipe- Take a medium-size beetroot.
 Cut it into half.
-Take one half beetroot and 4 baby carrots.
+Take one-half beetroot and 4 baby carrots.
 Blend it in a blender.
 Add some water.
 Liquefy it.
 Sieve and get the fresh juice out.
 Keep the residue for adding it in some recipe.
 Don't throw.
-It has Important fiber still left.
-Water though dilutes the nutrition but too much concentration of these nutrients can also be a problem.
+It has important fiber still left.
+Water though dilutes the nutrition, but too much concentration of these nutrients can also be a problem.
 Go slow and go safe.

-The Nutrition-What goes in are rich vitamin and mineral content-vitamins A, B-1, B-2, B-6 and C, as well as folic acid, manganese, potassium, calcium, iron and fiber along with the benefits from carrots too.
+The Nutrition-What goes in are rich vitamin and mineral content-vitamins A, B-1, B-2, B-6, and C, as well as folic acid, manganese, potassium, calcium, iron, and fiber with the benefits from carrots too.
 (Not to forget carrots add a bit of sweet taste too.)
-No additional sweetener required.
+No additional sweetener is required.

-The Health-One of the biggest benefits that studies have shown is the effect of beetroot on the Blood Pressure.
+The Health-One of the biggest benefits that studies have shown is the effect of beetroot on Blood Pressure.

 Why talk of Beetroot here?